Weiterstadt prison bombing

-The Weiterstadt prison bombing occurred on 27 March 1993, when the Red Army Faction (RAF) Command Katharina Hammerschmidt bombed and destroyed a newly built prison in Weiterstadt, near Frankfurt am Main in Germany.
+A newly built prison in Weiterstadt, near Frankfurt am Main, Germany, was bombed and destroyed on 27 March 1993 by the militant Red Army Faction (RAF) Command Katharina Hammerschmidt.
 It was the RAF's "last anticapitalist attack" before it dissolved.
-Nobody was harmed in the explosion of the empty prison.
-Estimates of damage varied widely.
-Perpetrators were linked 14 years later through DNA evidence in skimasks left behind.
+Estimates of damage varied widely, but the prison was empty and nobody was harmed.
+The perpetrators were identified 14 years later through DNA evidence on ski masks left behind.

-In February 2024 Daniela Klette, one of the four perpetrators was arrested.
+Daniela Klette, one of the four perpetrators, was arrested in 2024 and imprisoned in 2026 for other crimes from 1996−the deadline set by Germany's statute of limitations for earlier crimes had expired.

 Description

 On 27 March 1993, at least three armed and masked men and a woman climbed the 6m high wall of the newly built prison in Weiterstadt, using a rope ladder, entering the guardhouse around 1 am.
 The terrorists tied and abducted the 10 guards and locked them in a van near a landfill.
 They identified themselves as RAF`s Command Katharina Hammerschmidt to the guards.
 They warned the population with signs that the prison was about to be blown up and asked them to get to safety.
 They then brought in five cargoes with 200 kg of explosives.
 At 5:12 am, the explosives were detonated.